Preliminary Indicators–Key Messages

 - California special education and science teachers and national science and assessment experts will continue to play an important role in the test-building process by providing input to ensure quality performance tasks.

-- For students who submitted all four CAA for Science performance tasks during the 2019–2020 administration, LEAs received preliminary indicators (i.e., percent correct and indicator category) instead of Student Score Reports.
-These preliminary indicators are the same as those provided to LEAs for the 2018–2019 CAA for Science field test results.
+- For students who submitted all four CAA for Science performance tasks during the 2020–21 administration, LEAs received preliminary indicators (i.e., percent correct and indicator category) instead of Student Score Reports.
+These preliminary indicators are the same as those used for reporting results for the 2017–18 field test through the 2019–2020 administrations.

 - The preliminary indicators can provide broad and early indications of a student’s science achievement when used in conjunction with other information.